Onheiron/PY-birds-vs-bats/README.md

 Rare egg composition now includes: blue_egg, clockwork_egg, purple_egg, gold_egg, stealth_egg (weights: 40, 20, 20, 10, 10).

 When a `stealth_egg` is collected, it spawns a STEALTH bird in the first available (dead) bird slot.

+New loot additions: Tailwind and Shuffle

+- Tailwind (symbol: '༄'): a loot pickup that applies a tiered modifier to bird vertical speeds.
+Rising birds receive a temporary upward speed bonus while falling birds receive a penalty; speeds are clamped to remain balanced (game clamps to a safe range).
+The starting line receives a visual indicator while Tailwind is active.
+- Shuffle (symbol: '𖦹'): a loot pickup that triggers an automatic lane reorganization.
+Depending on tier, it swaps a small group of birds (e.g. 2 / 4 / 6) and prefers compacting birds toward the center by moving outer birds into empty or inner lanes; birds moved by Shuffle are reset to the starting line and set to rise.

 ## Enemies & despawn